farhanhabibloban/Mail_sender/README.md

 # Mail_sender
-It's a simple programme which build with email mojule on python, You can Simply run it by using python3
+It's a simple programme which build with email module in python, You can Simply run it by using python3